Policies: Room Selection Process

-Blocking: Blocking provides groups with the opportunity to select rooms one after the other.
+Blocking: Blocking provides groups with the opportunity to merge with other groups and select housing at the same pick time by the same group leader.
 When groups wish to block, both groups must fall into the same room selection category.
 The groups who are blocking will have 1 group leader and register once.
 Groups are not allowed to split up and select at different times.
-For the 4-person apartment & suite registration, students may block up to three groups.
+For the 3-person apartment, 4-person apartment & 4-person suite registration, students may block up to three groups.
+For 2-person apartments, students may block up to four groups.
 For 2, 3 & 4-person traditional style rooms, up to 8 names may be blocked, in groups of 2, 3, or 4.
 For all other processes, two groups may block together.
 Blocking does not increase or decrease your chances of getting selected.

-Behavior Restrictions: If any student exhibits inappropriate behavior at any time during the room selection process to the Office of Residential Life as a whole, any member of the Residential Life Staff or Boston College community member, that student may be withdrawn from the process or placed in the final selection process.
-This extends to student's online behavior, including, but not limited to email, Facebook, Twitter, etc. Any student with a location restriction who is found manipulating the process will have their judicial record reviewed and may lose their privilege to live on campus.
+Behavior Restrictions: If any student exhibits inappropriate behavior at any time during the room selection process towards the Office of Residential Life as a whole, any member of the Residential Life staff, or any other Boston College community member, that student may be withdrawn from the group selection process or placed in the Final Selection process.
+This extends to student's online behavior, including, but not limited to email, Facebook, Twitter, etc. Additionally, any student who is found manipulating the process will have their judicial record reviewed and may lose their privilege to live on campus.

-Special Housing Needs: If you have a medical condition, psychological or physical disability that you would like to request specific accommodations for, you must contact our office via e-mail at email@example.com or set up an appointment via telephone at 617-552-3060 no later than Friday, February 13, 2015.
-Each situation will be evaluated and responded to separately.
+Special Housing Needs: If you have a medical condition, psychological or physical disability that you would like to request specific accommodations for, you must following all instructions and submit all medical documentation as specified in the Need Based Housing Accommodation page within the Housing Application.
+Applicants must also schedule an appointment to meet with Noor Ibrahim, Assistant Director for Housing Assignments; contact our office to schedule an appointment by calling 617-552-4725 no later than Friday, February 10, 2017.

 Deadlines: Dates and times are strictly followed to ensure the fairness of the procedure.
 Due to the volume of transactions taking place, individual exceptions will not be made.
 Please take the time to read this information thoroughly and note all deadlines.